Captain Fantastic and the Brown Dirt Cowboy: History

 In a 2006 interview with Cameron Crowe, John said, "I've always thought that Captain Fantastic was probably my finest album because it wasn't commercial in any way.
 We did have songs such as 'Someone Saved My Life Tonight,' which is one of the best songs that Bernie and I have ever written together, but whether a song like that could be a single these days, since it's [more than] six minutes long, is questionable.
 Captain Fantastic was written from start to finish in running order, as a kind of story about coming to terms with failure—or trying desperately not to be one.
 We lived that story."

-John, Taupin and the band laboured harder and longer on the album than perhaps any previous record they'd ever done to that point.
-As opposed to the rather quick, almost factory-like process of writing and recording an album in a matter of a few days or at most a couple of weeks (as with Goodbye Yellow Brick Road), the team spent the better part of a month off the road at Caribou Ranch Studios working on the recordings.
+John, Taupin and the Elton John Band laboured harder and longer on the album than perhaps any previous record they'd ever done to that point.
+As opposed to the rather quick, almost factory-like process of writing and recording an album in a matter of a few days or at most a couple of weeks (as with Goodbye Yellow Brick Road), in August 1974, the team spent the better part of a month off the road at Caribou Ranch Studios working on the recordings.
 Producer Gus Dudgeon was apparently also very satisfied with the results.
-The album's producer was quoted in Elizabeth Rosenthal's His Song, an exhaustive detailed accounting of nearly all John's recorded work, as saying he thought Captain Fantastic was the best the band and Elton had ever played, lauded their vocal work, and soundly praised Elton and Bernie's songwriting.
-"There's not one song on it that's less than incredible," Dudgeon said.
+The album's producer was quoted in Elizabeth Rosenthal's His Song, an exhaustive detailed accounting of nearly all John's recorded work, as saying he thought Captain Fantastic was the best the band and John had ever played, lauded their vocal work, and soundly praised John and Taupin's songwriting.
+"There's not one song on it that falls below incredible," Dudgeon said.

+The album contains an "Easter egg" in the form of lyrics to an unperformed song, "Dogs In The Kitchen," which was included in the Lyrics booklet accompanying the album.
+According to John's official website, in addition to the album tracks and singles, and the lyric for "Dogs in the Kitchen," the following songs were written but not recorded during the sessions: "You Know Me—Jealousy" (for which Elton and Bernie wrote both music and lyrics), and the instrumentals "Golden Boy" and "Passing Phase."